ckOfor/dectify-note-app/README.md

 * Users can get a notes.
 * Users can get all notes.
 * Users can edit a notes.
+* Users can add note category.
+* Users can get notes by category.
 * Users can delete a notes.

 Authorization: No authorization required